 Spider plants are very popular houseplants, and for good reason.
 They’re very hardy, growing best in indirect light with soil that’s allowed to dry out between waterings.
 In other words, they work well indoors with only moderate watering.
-And in exchange for little maintenance, they produce long green fronds and small plantlets or “babies,” little versions of themselves that hang down like spiders on silk.
-Because they require so little care and have such an interesting look, spider plant problems can be a real blow.
+In exchange for little maintenance, they produce long green fronds and small plantlets or “babies,” little versions of themselves that hang down like spiders on silk.
+Since they require so little care and have such an interesting look, spider plant problems can be a real blow.
 Keep reading to learn more about caring for sick spider plants.

 How to Treat Diseases of Spider Plant